ent1tydev/csecproxy/README.md

 Fixed a connection problem (with the inscription "Connected!" the connection does not occur).
 Moving from cmd to vbs for 100% connection and other minor bugs

 **The application is fully finalized.**

+Attention! main.py it will not run directly as a python file in a Windows environment, since it is designed to be built via pyinstaller and contains sys._MEIPASS modules that are incompatible with direct launch via the console.
+To run the file, build it via pyinstaller or download the finished release in the releases tab.